A chronic illness is a long-term health condition that may not have a cure. Examples of chronic illnesses are:

 You may look and feel fine most of the time.
 But at some point, you may feel ill or have less energy.
 You may not be able to work as hard, or you may need to take breaks for self-care.
 When this happens, you want people to know about your illness so they understand what is going on.

 Tell people about your illness to keep you safe.
-If you have a medical emergency, you want people to know what is going on.
+If you have a medical emergency, you want people to step in and help.
 For example:

 Let People Help You

 There may be people in your life who want to help you take care of yourself.
-Let your friends and loved ones know how they can help you.
-Sometimes you just might need someone to talk to.
+Let your loved ones and friends know how they can help you.
+Sometimes all you need is someone to talk to.

 If you are involved in an online discussion group, you might want to show family or friends some of the postings to help them learn more.

-If you are alone and do not know where to find support:
+If you live alone and do not know where to find support:

 - Ask your provider for ideas about where you can find support.